lbfalvy/react-utils/README.md

 ## classList

-This is an ominous function, it appears in one form or another in nearly every React project because conditionally applying classes is incredibly common.
+This is an omnipresent function, it appears in one form or another in nearly every React project because conditionally applying classes is incredibly common.
 This variant can be called with logical expressions and returns a well-formatted class list composed of those entries that evaluated to a